ArindamHore-Student/Arthashila-TheIntelligentCoreofSystemControl/DEVELOPERS.md

 """
 Feature Name - Purpose description

-This module implements a new feature for SimpleRTOS that provides specific functionality.
+This module implements a new feature for Arthashila that provides specific functionality.
 It includes UI components and data processing for [purpose].
 """